-We get asked all the time whether a handrail is even needed.
+A common question is whether a handrail is needed on a staircase.
 The simple answer is yes.
 If your staircase is less than one metre wide, you will need at least one handrail present.
 If your stairs are wider than one metre, a handrail must be existing on both sides of the staircase.
 Please also note, the maximum amount of steps you can have before you need a handrail is two.

 U.K. building regulations stipulate that the handrail height should be between 900mm and 1000mm measured from the pitch line to the top of the handrail.